Back to Initiatives & Projects List

 Description

-Organization stakeholders are developing a feasibility study and an action plan to advance the biofuels industry in the Midwest.
+Organization stakeholders developed a feasibility study and an action plan to advance the biofuels industry in the Midwest.

-Initially, MASBI will evaluate Midwest feedstock options, commercialization requirements and opportunities, logistics and infrastructure needs, and regional policy measures.
-After this actionable roadmap is developed, the goal is for MASBI participants across the biofuel value chain to execute recommendations that will enable the development and commercialization of aviation biofuels.
+Initially, MASBI evaluated Midwest feedstock options, commercialization requirements and opportunities, logistics and infrastructure needs, and regional policy measures.
+After this actionable roadmap was developed, the goal was for MASBI participants across the biofuel value chain to execute recommendations that will enable the development and commercialization of aviation biofuels.

-The Steering Committee of MASBI is comprised of the following founding members – United Airlines, Boeing, Honeywell’s UOP, the Chicago Department of Aviation and the Clean Energy Trust.
+MASBI brought together over 40 public and private organisations.
+The Steering Committee of MASBI was comprised of the founding members – United Airlines, Boeing, Honeywell’s UOP, the Chicago Department of Aviation and the Clean Energy Trust.

-MASBI’s Advisory Council includes national leaders in advanced biofuels, such as the U.S. Department of Agriculture, U.S. Department of the Navy, other Federal agencies, non-governmental organizations and academic institutions.
+MASBI’s Advisory Council included national leaders in advanced biofuels, such as the U.S. Department of Agriculture, U.S. Department of the Navy, other Federal agencies, non-governmental organizations and academic institutions.

 Partners